Topics Map > Human Resources > HR Systems

 Step 1.
 Create the I-9

-Start the I-9 process by clicking the Create I-9 button on the Employee Profile page:
+Start the in-person I-9 by clicking the Create I-9 button on the Employee Profile page:

 Step 2.
 Employee Completes Section 1

 The employee must complete Section 1 by their first day of work.
-Ensure that the employee reads the instructions provided, and is able to access the full instruction sheet in the upper-right corner:
+Ensure that the employee is able to see the full instruction sheet by clicking the link in the upper-right corner of the Section 1 tab:

 Tracker organizes Section 1 into the following parts.

-In Part A, the employee must complete the following:
+In the Employee Name and Identification section, the employee must complete the following:

 - First/Given Name